HEPDocker/Index/README.md

 # Index
-An (incomplete) index of currently available HEP Docker containers
+An (incomplete) index of currently available HEP Docker containers.
+If you would like to add your project, please fork this repository, edit the README and submit a pull request.

 - CVMFS & Software: [hepsw/docks](https://github.com/hepsw/docks)
 - Globus & Perfsonar: [esnet/docker](https://github.com/esnet/docker)